Benjamin V. Rackham, PhD

 Change in transit depth due to unocculted spots for K dwarfs with typical activity levels.
 The blue line has the same meaning as above.
 Spots K dwarfs with typical activity levels can imprint apparent TiO features in transmission spectra (adapted from Rackham, Apai, & Giampapa 2019).

-As a postdoc, I'm interested in new approaches to constraining the properties of exoplanet host stars and mitigating this effect.
+I'm now primarly interested in new approaches to constraining the properties of exoplanet host stars and mitigating this effect.
 I recently co-led Study Analysis Group 21 of NASA's ExoPAG, which focused on the impact of the TLS effect on precise, space-based transmission spectra.
 Over the course of 18 months, this interdisciplinary group of >100 scientists identified 14 needs that can be addressed in the coming years to better constrain host-star photospheres and make the most of precise transmission spectra.
-These feed into seven overarching science questions, which are summarized below and detailed in full in our final report.
+These feed into seven overarching science questions, which are summarized below and detailed in full in our final report, published as an invited review in RASTI.

 Probing exoplanet atmospheres